alainshumbusho/alainshumbusho.github.io/README.md

-### Greetings👋
+### Intro Exercise
+###Greetings👋

-My name is Alain Shumbusho and I'm a Full Stack Executive based in the United States.
+My name is Alain Shumbusho and I'm a Software Engineer and Entrepreneur.